Gexkill/sweng2/CI/buglist.md

   - unnecessary line break at line `399`
   - unnecessary line break at line `405`
   - unnecessary line break at line `411`
+  - line break should come after `+` operator at line `1659`
+  - round parenthesis should come before line break at line `1806`
+  - line break should come after `&&` operator at line `2131`
+  - round parenthesis should come before line break at line `2751`
+  - line break should come after `+` operator at line `3541`
+  - **uncertain at line `4673`**
+  - round parenthesis should come before line break at line `4913`
+  - round parenthesis should come before line break at line `5087`
+  - round parenthesis should come before line break at line `5126`